Amyas Borton: Palestine

 By mid December 1916, Borton had received his orders for Palestine, although he was able to spend Christmas and the New Year with his father and other family members at Cheveney.
 Borton departed Plymouth on 10 January on the troop ship Devon, arriving in Alexandria, Egypt, 28 January.
-Borton took up his new post as officer commanding the Fifth Wing RFC on 5 February 1917, succeeding Lieutenant-Colonel Joubert de la Ferté.
-Borton's new command comprised two squadrons at the time and had a total of 42 aircraft.
+He took up his new post as officer commanding the Fifth Wing RFC on 5 February 1917, succeeding Lieutenant-Colonel Joubert de la Ferté.
+His new command comprised two squadrons at the time and had a total of 42 aircraft.
 The Fifth Wing played an important role in the First and Second Battle of Gaza while Borton was in command.

 In October 1917, Borton was moved sideways to head the newly created Fortieth Wing which was based in the Middle East.
-Having set up the Fortieth Wing, on 14 December Borton was promoted to brigadier general and given command of the Palestine Brigade which consisted of the Fifth and Fortieth wings.
+Having set up the Fortieth Wing, on 14 December he was promoted to brigadier general and given command of the Palestine Brigade which consisted of the Fifth and Fortieth wings.
 As Officer Commanding the Palestine Brigade, Borton was General Allenby's air commander although he also reported to the general officer commanding the Royal Flying Corps in the Middle East, Major-General Salmond.
 Borton played an important role in the Palestine campaign during his time in command.
 In late July and early August 1918, Borton along with Major Archibald McLaren flew a Handley Page 0/400 biplane bomber from Manston, England to Alexandria.
 The aircraft later played a key role in the Battle of Megiddo when it was used to bomb the Turkish Headquarters and telephone exchange in Al-Fuleh.
 Later in the Battle, the aircraft of Borton's Palestine Brigade destroyed the Turkish Seventh Army which marked the end of any Turkish power west of the Jordan.